ENCYCLOPEDIC ENTRY

 Air Pollution

-Air pollution consists of chemicals or particles in the air that can harm the health of humans, animals, and plants.
-It also damages buildings.
+Air pollution consists of chemicals or particles in the air that can harm the health of humans, animals and plants.
+It can even damage buildings.

 Grades